 For newbies to the camping experience, Parks Canada and Mountain Equipment Co-op have partnered to offer an exciting new service at Green Point.
 It’s called Equipped Camping.

 There are five of these reservable walk-in sites.
 They are fully kitted out and set up with tents, sleeping bags and pads, cooking equipment and a fire pit.
 This is the perfect way to ease into the camping experience.
 This is especially true if you’re not sure whether your family will love it.
 It also saves you the trouble of buying (and hauling) all of the necessary equipment yourself.
+If you need camping recipes, we’ve got you covered here.

 Photo Credits: Parks Canada, C. Laroye